 My life was saved by cancer research.
-I'm fundraising and riding 8,000 Km in under a year so others will be saved the way I was.
+I'm fundraising and riding, running, hiking, walking across Canada so others will be saved like I was.

 Toward a world free from cancer

 At a time when we are celebrating the sacrifices of front-line health care workers battling to keep us healthy, Covid-19 has meant that countless cancer fundraisers both large and small have been cancelled.